 FortiGuard Labs Breaking Update

-A new global supply chain ransomware attack is currently targeting users of the Kaseya VSA platform—software that provides remote management of IT operations spanning service desk ticketing to performance monitoring and reporting.
+In July 2021, a new global supply chain ransomware attack targeted users of the Kaseya VSA platform—software that provides remote management of IT operations spanning service desk ticketing to performance monitoring and reporting.
 As a central management console, the Kaseya VSA platform is used by numerous managed service providers to remotely monitor and deploy software, updates, etc. to multiple machines simultaneously in a multi-user environment.

 Kaseya is urging all customers to take all on-premises VSA servers offline immediately.
 Only on-premises systems have been impacted by this attack.Cloud-based SaaS services remain unaffected.
 The Kaseya advisory reads in part: